North Union Local School District

 North Union Local School District or North Union Local Schools is a school district headquartered in Richwood, Ohio.
 It operates North Union Elementary School, North Union Middle School, and North Union High School.

+Most of the district is in Union County, where it includes all of Claibourne, Jackson, and Washington townships, most of Leesburg and York townships, and part of Taylor Township.
+The district extends into portions of Scioto and Thompson townships in Delaware County.